-piggeries of Europe became intolerable, that caliph Hakem felt induced to put a curb upon the fanatical nuisance.
+It was not till the incursions from the madhouses and piggeries of Europe became intolerable that caliph Hakem felt induced to put a curb upon the fanatical nuisance.
 If a polite and tolerant Mohammedan had still been caliph, the pilgrims might still have gone unscathed; but they had now to do with one of their own persecuting and intolerant breed.
 Caliph Hakem was the son of a Christian woman.
 Besides, the pilgrim nuisance had never been so abominable as now.
-Rev. xx.
-2-3 canard respecting the fast-approaching end of the world, had poured into Europe a religious rabblement without precedent in the previous ages.
-Numbers of devout wastrels managed to return from their pious peddling Jerusalemward, and to represent how they had been snubbed and kicked by the subjects of the Fatamite caliphs.
-Nobody seemed to mind whether the pilgrims had been snubbed and kicked or not-perhaps thinking that, even if they had been, they had got only their deserts-till a clapper-tongued religious lunatic, Monk Peter of Amiens, known as Peter the Hermit, magnified his kicking into an outrage upon Christendom, and thereby unscrewed the sluices which poured forth rivers of human blood, heaped Asia Minor with human skeletons, and made history march for two hundred years up and down a hideous Golgotha.
+The Rev. xx.
+2-3 canard respecting the fast-approaching end of the world had poured into Europe a religious rabblement without precedent in the previous ages.
+Numbers of holy wastrels managed to return from their devout peddling Jerusalemward, and to represent how they had been snubbed and kicked by the subjects of the Fatamite caliphs.
+Nobody seemed to mind whether the pilgrims had been snubbed and kicked or not-perhaps thinking that, even if they were, they had got only their deserts-till a clapper-tongued religious lunatic, Monk Peter of Amiens, known as Peter the Hermit, magnified his kicked foundations into an outrage upon Christendom, and thereby unscrewed the sluices which poured forth rivers of human blood, heaped Asia Minor with human skeletons, and made history march for two hundred years up and down a hideous Golgotha.